 These are relatively minor points, it's true, but if you enjoy using your smart display as a photo frame, they may matter to you.
 It would be great if Amazon and Google could bury the hatchet on this point and allow for the Google Photos app, or at least access to the Google Photos API, to be ported to Echo Show and Fire TV devices.
 It would benefit Amazon because it generally has better hardware and can sell more of it.
 It would also benefit Google because it would keep people using its services and appetite for metadata.
 Will we ever see this cooperation?
 Who knows, but it has happened in the past.

-Stay tuned for our full review
+Check out our full review

 The new queen?